I have an artexed ceiling – can it be made smooth?

-If the plasterboard is really damaged it is best to replace the whole boards.
-This is not expensive and is a relatively quick and simple process (depending on the situation).
+First of all, if its a plasterboard partition wall and the plasterboard is really damaged it is best to cut out the damaged section to the nearest joist.
+Then fit a new piece of plasterboard.
+This method is not expensive and is a relatively quick and simple process (depending on the situation).
 It really depends on what you intend to do with the wall e.g. are you going to put new tiles on or do you want a good finish to paint.

 I am having a new bathroom fitted.
-At what stage should I get the walls/ceiling plastered?
+At what stage should I get the walls and ceiling plastered?

 I am having a new kitchen fitted.
-When is the best time to plaster the walls/ceiling?
+When is the best time to plaster the walls and ceiling?